FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/_index.md

 > **Note**
 >
-> If the pointers are not initialized by OAPIFC an abend 0C1 occurs.
+> Note: If the pointers are not initialized by OAPIFC an abend 0C1 occurs.

 - Delivered samples:
     OAPIWS, OAPIIS, OAPICS, OPAIXS, OAPI2AS, OAPI2BS